dritter-sap/iibench/README.md

   - [ ] randomly select query type (based on indexes)
 - [ ] compare other features in Launchpad version
 - [ ] Update to OrientDB 3.1.x
+- [ ] allow for interleaved insert, query

 Further reading
 ===============